 Customer experience (CX) is everywhere.
 Forget the outdated notion that it’s only about customer service.
 It now stretches across every touchpoint and expectations are high.
 And that means that marketing is being tasked with more aspects of CX all the time.

-Listen as we chat with Jeannie Walters, CEO and Founder of Experience Investigators.
+Here’s a recent chat we had with Jeannie Walters, CEO and Founder of Experience Investigators.
 CX is in her DNA and she wants to show you how it can be in yours too.
-Enjoy this sneak peek into her fascinating session at the 2021 fall B2B Forum online.

 I love that your mission is to create fewer ruined days for customers.
 Can you tell me more about that and what it means?